 - Each person’s economic situation at the time of the split.

-- The standard of living each person has become accustomed to during marriage.
+- The standard of living each person has become accustomed to during the marriage.

 - The extent to which a person may have set aside career goals.